ChrisColeTech/todo-list-mcp/README.md

 ## **🚀 Advanced Use Cases**

 ### **Code Review Workflow**
-**User prompt:** *"I need to review all the files in this pull request.
-Create tasks for each changed file in `/path/to/changed/files` with a consistent code review checklist."*
+**User prompt:** *"Use bulk-add-todos with folderPath '/path/to/changed/files' and template 'Review this file: 1.
+Check code quality and style 2.
+Verify logic and algorithms 3.
+Test edge cases 4.
+Check for security issues 5.
+Verify documentation' to create review tasks for each changed file."*

 **What it does:** Systematically review every changed file in a pull request with consistent quality checks.